alexshpilkin/studies/condit.md

 (Of course, there could be a standard `DUPLICATE` method or a `SIZE` slot.
 I don't think that would improve things compared to just not consuming the data.)

+## Conditions

+The protocol for signalling conditions has already been described above: put the condition data and condition class on the stack, then call `SIGNAL`.
+To handle subclasses of a class `c` using `handler-xt` during execution of `xt`, call `HANDLE ( ... xt handler-xt c -- ... )`.
+The handler receives the pointer to its own frame on top of the class;  the last cell put on the frame stack before `HANDLE` is accessible using `4 @F` (and so on for earlier cells).
+Returning from the handler causes execution to resume after `SIGNAL`.

+Slot 1 (or `>UNHANDLED`) of every condition specifies the default handler for that condition, that will be executed if no handler on the stack accepts responsibility for it.
+The default handler, unlike the usual ones, is invoked with the condition class on top of the stack.
+Slot 2 (`>PRINT`) should contain the xt that prints the condition data on the console in a user-readable form (leaving the stack intact).
+Additionally, the description of every condition should specify whether a handler is allowed to return or whether it has to invoke a restart.

+The base class for errors is `?`.
+Any concrete error classes should have names ending with `?` and describing the object or action that encountered a problem, not the problem itself, because there is usually less arbitrary choice in naming the former: for example, `I/O?`, not `I/O-ERROR?`; `NAME?`, not `NAME-NOT-FOUND?`.

+## Further work

+* The slot layout is too fragile, but I don't see how to improve things without making the system much more complex.

+* I do not know how to frame pointers should be passed around.
+Wrapping code like `FILTER` might want to consume the relevant data on the frame and advance the frame pointer it passes to underlying code to point lower on the stack.
+This probably composes better, but means that, for example, a handler will not be able to call `PASS`.

+* The set of methods on a condition class is a sketch.
+Unfortunately, no methods can be added to a class once it has been defined, so things like `PRINT` will have to be baked in.

+* The condition hierarchy needs to be worked out.
+There need to be base classes for warnings, programming errors (as a special case of errors), implementation limitations.

 [1]:  https://github.com/ForthHub/discussion/issues/79#issuecomment-454218065
 [2]:  http://www.lispworks.com/documentation/lw71/CLHS/Body/09_.htm